CenturyLinkCloud/PublicKB/Release Notes/2015-08-11-cloud-platform-release-notes.md

   This [continues our momentum](https://www.ctl.io/blog/post/centurylink-building-platform-momentum-with-cloudfoundry/) in the Cloud Foundry community, and complements our major enhancements to the [AppFog](https://www.ctl.io/appfog/) service.
 Individual developers and work teams that want fast access to an elastic runtime environment can use our [AppFog](https://www.ctl.io/appfog/) service to get started quickly.
 Enterprise architects and development managers who want a more customizable environment look to Pivotal as the market leader for elastic runtime and microservice architecture.
 Since both offerings are based around Cloud Foundry - our users get the best of both worlds.

-### Open Source Contributions (1)
+### Open Source Contributions (2)

-* __[Zodiac: Easy Container Deployment & Rollback](https://github.com/CenturyLinkLabs/zodiac).__ Built with small teams and single developers in mind, Zodiac is designed to be lightweight and plug into the existing Docker tooling.
-Zodiac makes it easy to deploy and rollback containerized applications.
-To learn more, visit our [Zodiac repo on GitHub](https://github.com/CenturyLinkLabs/zodiac), and read the [blog post](https://labs.ctl.io/zodiac-easy-container-deployment-rollback/) about this initial release.
+* __[Zodiac](https://labs.ctl.io/zodiac-easy-container-deployment-rollback/)__ - We've launched Zodiac, a lightweight CLI tool for easy deployment and rollback of dockerized applications.
+Integrates with Docker tooling (Compose, Swarm).
+See wiki notes [here](https://github.com/CenturyLinkLabs/zodiac/).

+* __[Panamax.io](http://panamax.io/)__ - Added support for VirtualBox 5.0 and Vagrant 1.7.3+ to installer; UI integration with ImageLayers.
+Release notes here: [Panamax Installer v0.6.5](https://github.com/CenturyLinkLabs/panamax-coreos/blob/master/CHANGELOG.md#changelog) and [Panamax UI v0.2.21](https://github.com/CenturyLinkLabs/panamax-ui/blob/master/CHANGELOG.md#changelog)